 Likewise, alcoholism can make it much more difficult to control your blood sugar levels and may result in nutrition or vitamin deficiencies that can lead to additional complications.
 Substance abuse may also play a role in the development of diabetes, though more studies are needed.

 Overweight or obese individuals are much more likely to develop certain types of diabetes, as excess weight makes it more difficult to manage blood sugar levels and can reduce insulin sensitivity.
-If you aren't at an ideal weight, it can be helpful to make small changes to your diet and exercise routine to help shed extra pounds.
+If you aren't at an ideal weight, making small changes to your diet and exercise routine can help shed extra pounds.
 Some people have even turned to surgery to help get their weight under control.

-How to prevent diabetes when it runs in the family: a note for parents
+How to prevent genetic diabetes when it runs in the family: a note for parents

 What do you do if you're a parent and diabetes runs in your family?
 Many parents are concerned about their child's risk of developing diabetes.
 Luckily, though, there are several things you can do to help your child avoid this common health condition.